This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Map of Weeping Rock Trail in Zion National Park / One Day in Zion

 The Weeping Rock hike is short but steep.
-The trail is paved and well-maintained, allowing visitors of various fitness levels to enjoy the experience.
+The trail is paved and well-maintained.

 Weeping Rock Trail